Public Water Access Committee

 - Our mission is to improve public water access throughout Anne Arundel County -

 Anne Arundel County has 540 miles of waterfront but negligible public water access on most of its rivers.
 Many people seek to live in Anne Arundel County because of its vast waterfront and are then surprised to find the extent to which this public resource has become privatized and unavailable to the majority of the public.
 Public water access may range from thin access, such as a public waterfront view or walkable beach, to thick access, such as cartop or trailer able boat access.
 Both thin and thick public water access are remarkably limited in Anne Arundel County, as evidenced by a report issued by the National Park Service comparing Anne Arundel County to other counties on the Chesapeake Bay.

-The Anne Arundel County Water Access Committee, under the direction of the Anne Arundel County Department of Parks and Recreation, is charged with recommending public policies, including specific projects, to improve public water access in Anne Arundel County.
-Its recommendations should be submitted to the County Executive no later than January 1, 2012.
+The Anne Arundel County Water Access Committee, in partnership with Anne Arundel County Department of Parks and Recreation, is charged with recommending public policies, including specific projects, to improve public water access in Anne Arundel County.

 The recommendations should include at least one location for public access to waterfront on each side of each major river in Anne Arundel County.
 Ideally, that should include thick public water access.
 But in the many areas where that is not feasible, thin public access should be sought, including merely the ability to see waterfront from public land.
 On some rivers in Anne Arundel County, opening up public waterfront to thick public access may be feasible.
 On other rivers, new public property would have to be acquired.
 Rivers with both exceptionally good and poor waterfront access opportunities should be identified.